jckleiner/notion-backup/documentation/setup.md

     backups to be saved in.
 You need to share that folder with the service account you've just created.
 Right click on the folder -> Share -> enter the E-Mail address of your service account.
 (Your service account's address probably looks like XXX@XXX.iam.gserviceaccount.com)
-14. TODO - Copy the id of that folder, from the URL
+14. **TODO** - Copy the id of that folder, from the URL
-15. You are now ready to setup the application.
+15. **TODO** You are now ready to setup the application.
 Go to TODO - link to setup...